 The next step is to transfer ownership of your residence into the name of the QPRT.
 This is done by recording a new deed from your name into the name of the trust in the land records where the property is located.

 The next step is to file a Form 709, United States Gift (and Generation-Skipping Transfer Tax) Return, with the IRS, which will be due on April 15 of the year after you transfer the residence into the QPRT.
 This is necessary because the transfer of the residence into the QPRT is deemed to be a gift to the ultimate beneficiaries of the trust for federal gift tax purposes.
 If you live in a state that also has a state gift tax, then you'll also need to file a state gift tax return.
-Refer to How a Qualified Personal Residence Really Works to Reduce Your Taxable Estate to learn how the value of the gift into the QPRT is calculated.

 During the retained income period of the QPRT, you'll go about your business as usual.
 This means that you'll be able to continue to live in the residence rent free and take all appropriate income tax deductions.
-And you'll also be required to maintain and repair the property for the benefit of the ultimate beneficiaries of the QPRT.
+You'll also be required to maintain and repair the property for the benefit of the ultimate beneficiaries of the QPRT.

 When the retained income period ends, the trustee of the QPRT must transfer ownership of the residence from the name of the trust into the names of your ultimate trust beneficiaries.
 This is done by recording a new deed from the name of the trust into the names of the trust beneficiaries in the land records where the property is located.

 07Pay Fair Market Rent